Moneta, Virginia: Rail

-A Norfolk Southern rail line runs through the CDP.
+The Norfolk Southern operated Altavista District runs through the CDP.
 The closest passenger rail service is located in Roanoke and Lynchburg.

 In popular culture

 Moneta was popularized as the filming location for scenes in the 1991 movie What About Bob?.
 In the movie, Bob arrived by bus with his goldfish and went into a local general store, which still stands, albeit in a disheveled state because it is no longer open.